vamsii29/Academic_Vault/README.md

 ## ⚙️ Setup (for personal use)

-1. Store your vault in iCloud:cd ~/Library/Mobile\ Documents/iCloud~md~obsidian/Documents/AcademicVault
+1. Store your vault in iCloud:~/Library/Mobile\ Documents/iCloud~md~obsidian/Documents/AcademicVault
 2. Initialize Git and link to GitHub repo
 3. Automate sync using `sync-notes.sh`